-Ayshea was born Ayshea Hague on 12 November 1948 in Highgate, London, and made her film debut at the age of 9.
-By the age of 17 she had a record deal with Philips Fontana and made a number of appearances on TV shows such as Thank Your Lucky Stars and Discotheque.
+Ayshea was born Ayshea Hague on 12 November 1948 in Highgate, London, and made her film debut at the age of nine.
+By the age of 17, she had a record deal with Philips Fontana and made several appearances on TV shows such as Thank Your Lucky Stars and Discotheque.

-Ayshea was quoted in Look In during the 1970s as saying “I’m positive that the Americans will land on Mars in 1972”.
-Fortunately, she knew a lot more about pop music . . .
+Ayshea was quoted in the weekly column she wrote for Look-In during the 1970s as saying “I’m positive that the Americans will land on Mars in 1972”.
+Fortunately, she knew a lot more about pop music.